Zarinia/twitter-310ai_twitter-watch/README.md

 3. Fetch user tweets and save to DB.
 4. Display as REST api and Web View.
 5. Display Retweet, Favorites, Reply, ...
+6. Display the device used to send the tweet.

 **API Endpoints:**
 - Make a REST API with the following endpoints: